hashicorp/terraform/website/guides/core-workflow.html.md

 ### Plan

-Once a pull request is ready for review, Terraform Enterprise makes the process of reviewing a speculative plan easier for team members.
+Once a pull request is ready for review, Terraform Cloud makes the process of reviewing a speculative plan easier for team members.
 First, the plan is automatically run when the pull request is created.
 Status updates to the pull request indicate while the plan is in progress.